p4ymak/Marlin-2.0.0-for-Anet-A8-/README.md

 //#define ZONESTAR_LCD
 ```

-The Display Language is set to German to change this go to line 1607 and change
+The Display Language is set to English to change this go to line 1607 and change

 ```c
 #define LCD_LANGUAGE en